Bogo56/RecipeApp/README.md

 Now that I have laid the foundation, I could start working on the App itself.

 ### Phase 4 - Deployment
-I have deployed the simple Flask API to my own server in the beginning, so I could test the frontend app during development with it.
+I have deployed the Flask API to my own server in the beginning, so I could test it with the frontend app during development.

 I deployed the frontend to Heroku - since this would save me some time with server configuration.